Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Conclusion

 \section{Conclusion}

 In this paper, we present the basis and double pruning approaches for efficient transfer learning.
 Using singular value decomposition, a convolutional layer can be decomposed into two consecutive layers with the basis vectors as their convolutional weights.
 With the basis scaling factors introduced, the basis vectors can be fine-tuned and pruned to reduce the network size and inference time, regardless of the existence of skip connections.
 Basis pruning can be further combined with other pruning algorithms for double pruning to obtain pruning ratios that cannot be achieved by either alone.
 Experimental results show that basis pruning outperformed pruning in the original feature space, and the performance was even more distinctive with double pruning.
-Without individual weights fine-tuning, the number of trainable model parameters can be very small.
-Hence, our framework is ideal for transfer learning with limited data.